 British columnist Helen Lewis is certainly no evangelist.
 Her piece Why I've Never Believed in “Believe Women” in the Atlantic on May 14 2020 very reasonably drew attention to the assumptions and excesses of the #metoo movement.
 She tarnished this by writing that false allegations are “extremely uncommon”, and as evidence supplied a link to Katty Kay's September 18 2018 BBC online article The Truth about False Assault Accusations by Women.
 It's useful to look more closely at Kay's claims, as they are typical of the genre.

 Kay admits that false accusations occur, but insists they are rare.
 She also dismisses their impact, commenting that “False rape accusations very rarely lead to convictions or wrongful jail time.”
 It's true that many false sexual allegations are stopped in their tracks early in the investigation, but an unknown number are not.
-The effects of each one depends on how far it reaches along the continuum of increasing terror for an innocent suspect: accused, questioned, charged, tried, convicted.
-Recent changes to the legal terrain have made it more likely for false accusations to extend further along that line.
+The effects of each one depends on how far it reaches along the continuum of escalating terror for an innocent suspect: accused, questioned, charged, tried, convicted.
+It's become increasingly common procedure for sexual suspects simply to be charged immediately after an accusation is made, without any investigation at all.
+Other recent changes to the legal terrain have made it more likely for false accusations to extend further along that line.
 Dr Ros Burnett, senior research associate at the centre for criminology, Oxford University, has outlined those conditions here: https://factuk.org/2017/05/09/why-it-is-too-easy-for-innocent-people-to-be-wrongly-accused-of-sexual-abuse/.